scando1993/api-spacex-backend/README.md

 ## The Task (Part 3):

-Write a query to fetch the the last known position of a satellite (by id), given a time T. Include this query in your README or somewhere in the project submission
+Write a query to fetch the last known position of a satellite (by id), given a time T. Include this query in your README or somewhere in the project submission

 ## Bonus Task (Part 4):